vtierra/todo-app/project/static_files/read.md

  - nodeJS / express

 The user can add new items to their list, the user may also cross out the tasks they have completed and may delete it off the list as well.
-The user can also search bar to search for the tasks that they have it on their list.
+The user can also use the search bar to search for the tasks that they have on their list (current and past).

 To run the application on your local server:
 1. run npm install